nminchow/Artifactoid/README.md

 # Artifactoid

-**Artifactoid** "Artifactoid shows artifact card data within your discord channels.
+Artifactoid shows artifact card data within your discord channels.

+#### Usage

+To get started type `!a help`.

+#### Configuration

+Artifactoid has a couple of configuration options which can be viewied and modified by the `!a config` command.

 [Official Artifactoid Discord](https://discord.gg/KxNzKFN)